Time, proportion, resemblance, memory : The music of Richard Beaudoin (American, b. 1975)

 MICROTIMINGS—Mark Knoop and Kreutzer Quartet

-This 2-CD set includes the first recordings of Richard Beaudoin's music based on microtiming.
-The discs include eleven recent works, all recorded in England, including pieces based on micro-temporal measurements of Martha Argerich playing Chopin, Alfred Cortot playing Debussy, and Maurizio Pollini playing Webern.
-The discs are accompanied by a full-color 20-page booklet which includes photographs, an essay on the pieces, and miniature reproductions of pages from the scores.
+This 2-CD set, recorded in England, includes the first recordings of Richard Beaudoin's music based on microtiming.
+The discs present eleven of the earliest works, which are based on micro-temporal measurements of Martha Argerich playing Chopin, Alfred Cortot playing Debussy, and Maurizio Pollini playing Webern.
+The accompanying full-color, 20-page booklet which includes photographs, an essay on the pieces, and miniature reproductions of pages from the scores.

 Released on 24 April 2012 by New Focus Recordings in New York, and distributed by Naxos of America.
-It is available internationally, including at Amazon (US), Amazon (UK), Amazon (Germany), Amazon (France), Amazon (Japan), Archiv, iTunes, New Focus Recordings.
+Available internationally, including at Amazon (US), Amazon (UK), Amazon (Germany), Amazon (France), Amazon (Japan), Archiv, iTunes, New Focus Recordings.